 - internet publishing.

-Some graduates choose to go on to postgraduate study, for example our MSc programmes in Computer Animation or Digital Visual Effects or an MA in Architectural Visualisation.
+Some graduates choose to go on to postgraduate study, for example our MSc programmes in Computer Animation or Digital Visual Effects.

 Studying on this degree not only equips you with an in-depth understanding of some of the most exciting technologies of the 21st century, it also helps you to develop useful workplace skills such as: